beepscore/websearcher/README.md

 ---

-## Download web page containing HTML and Javascript
+## Appendix Download web page containing HTML and Javascript
 Many web requests return a combination of HTML and Javascript.
 For example, a google search.